microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 5. If problems are found, fix and restart test pass

 ### Publish NPM Packages
 Note that we always publish all packages with each release, with version numbers in sync.
-Step 1-10 by MREBuildAndDeployNPM script.
-Step 12 automated by MREBuildSamplesWithNewNPM script.
+Step 1-10 automated by MREBuildAndDeployNPM script.

 1. Check out sdk\v0.[minor].n
 2. Git reset –hard